-Congratulations on your hard work in getting your child to this point in his or her academic career.
-We highly encourage you to communicate with your child to learn about his or her journey with the Accessible Learning Centre (ALC).
+Congratulations on your hard work in getting your student to this point in his or her academic career.
+We highly encourage you to communicate with your student to learn about his or her journey with the Accessible Learning Centre (ALC).

 Our ALC staff work collaboratively with students to determine appropriate accommodations.
 Where appropriate, staff and students work in conjunction with faculty, community and campus resources to develop and implement an individualized plan.

 There are no costs to students registering with the ALC.
 At times, there may be a cost associated with certain accommodations (e.g. purchasing technology for home use, tutoring, updated documentation, etc.).
 Students can discuss potential funding options with their disability consultant.

 Families provide an important element of stability at a time when many things are in a state of change for students, and we welcome the opportunity to provide you with helpful information to support the transition process.
 We ask for your patience in understanding that the Accessible Learning Staff is obligated to treat students’ personal information as private and confidential.